NFDI4Earth System Architecture Documentation

 Stakeholders

-We envision the following main roles for using the NFDI4Earth architecture documentation:
+We envision the following main roles for using the NFDI4Earth Software Architecture Documentation:

 Role/Name Expectations

-Internal developers of NFDI4Earth components Find descriptions and specifications of other NFDI4Earth components and integrate the components within their own projects
+Internal developers of NFDI4Earth services Find descriptions and specifications of other NFDI4Earth services and integrate the services within their own projects

-External developers Find specifications on how to use existing NFDI4Earth components and find descriptions on how to add components to the NFDI4Earth infrastructure
+External developers Find specifications on how to use existing NFDI4Earth services and find descriptions on how to add services to the NFDI4Earth infrastructure

 Further roles and details may be defined by products/components in the building block view.